medayan3-eng/my-stock-bot/README.md

 - A dropdown to pick one sector and see it plotted against SPY on its own for a closer look.

 ## My Watchlist universe
-A curated list of tickers is now built in as its own universe option (**"My Watchlist (global ADRs)"** in the sidebar, or `--universe watchlist` in the CLI): major healthcare/financial/energy ADRs (Novartis, Novo Nordisk, Sanofi, HSBC, Barclays, Santander, Tenaris, Equinor, Petrobras, etc.) plus SLS (SELLAS Life Sciences).
+A curated list of ~100 tickers is built in as its own universe option (**"My Watchlist (global ADRs)"** in the sidebar, or `--universe watchlist` in the CLI): major healthcare/financial/energy ADRs (Novartis, Novo Nordisk, Sanofi, HSBC, Barclays, Santander, Tenaris, Equinor, Petrobras, etc.), SLS (SELLAS Life Sciences), and a broad batch of mid/large-cap names spanning tech, industrials, biotech and more.
 Note: the ticker "NASA" is not a stock — it's the Tema Space Innovators ETF — so it's classified and scanned as an ETF, not a stock.

+## Choosing what to scan
+The dashboard sidebar only has the index-based selector now (no separate manual-ticker-entry mode).
+**"Which index?"** options:
+- **S&P 500 / S&P 400 / S&P 600** — large/mid/small-cap, individually
+- **My Watchlist (global ADRs)** — the curated list above
+- **All combined (500+400+600+Watchlist)** — every universe merged and de-duplicated (~1,555 tickers)
+- **🎲 Random 100 (from All combined)** — scans 100 tickers chosen completely at random from the full combined universe.
+A fresh random set is drawn **every time you click Run scan** — never cached, never the same 100 twice in a row.
+Useful for spot-checking the screener against names you wouldn't normally think to look at.

+For the index-based options (not Random 100), the "how many tickers to scan" slider moves in clean steps of 50 (50, 100, 150, ...) and always includes the exact total as the last step so you can close the gap (e.g. for 505 tickers: ...400, 450, 500, 505).
+The "results to show" slider steps by 5, up to 50.

 ## Volume spike indicator (≥1.5x average, today or yesterday)
 A separate, more sensitive signal from the "unusual volume" scoring bonus (which uses 2x and only